Bitcoin Ecosystem: Dark Horse Keeps Galloping

 Narrative 2: Liquidity Aggregation

 Bitcoin’s evolution has focused on addressing its limitations in scalability, smart contracts, and liquidity.
 Layer 2 solutions like rollups help a lot but can fragment liquidity across networks, complicating interoperability.
-This placed liquidity aggregation on agenda of the Bitcoin ecosystem.
+This placed liquidity aggregation on the agenda of the Bitcoin ecosystem.

 Several initiatives are working to enhance liquidity and streamline asset transfers across Bitcoin’s L1 and L2 networks.